krshna02/Portfolio/README.md

 # Krishna Sharma - Portfolio Website - https://portfolio-alpha-tan-387a0yowu7.vercel.app/

 This is my personal **portfolio website** showcasing my skills, projects, and contact information.
-It is a responsive, single-page HTML/CSS/JavaScript site designed to highlight my work as a **Data Analyst**.
+It is a responsive, single-page HTML/CSS/JavaScript site designed to highlight my work.

 ## 🚀 Live Demo
 You can view the live version of the portfolio here: